 The easiest way to break this bad habit is to check your bank statements and clean up your budget.

 Whether it’s Hulu, a gym membership, your old Xbox Live account, or anything else that you aren’t using, just get rid of it!

-This is a really important one for us.
-If you’re in a serious relationship, whether it’s dating or being married, you better be talking about finances together.
+This is really important.
+If you’re in a serious relationship, you better be talking about finances together.

 Being able to have discussions about spending habits, savings plans, and retirement planning can really help you both focus on your goals.

 When you communicate and can both aim at the same financial target, you are more likely to hit it.

 Talk about your finances and the goals that you see yourselves achieving.

 We have covered quite a few everyday bad money habits and how to break them.
 If you saw some bad money habits on the list that you know you have, don’t worry.